 The Special Olympics Pennsylvania Fall Festival is hosted and organized by Villanova University students and is the largest annual student-run Special Olympics event in the world.
-To volunteer for SPO, click on the links below to learn more on how to get involved!
+To volunteer for SPO, scroll down to find more opportunities like Inclusion Crew, Local Program Hosts, and Volunteer Coordinators.

 JOIN THE INCLUSION CREW!

+Volunteer Coordinators (VC's): There is an application and interview for this role.
 A Volunteer Coordinator, commonly known as a VC, plays a vital role in the Special Olympics Fall Festival at Villanova University!
-The application and selection process takes place in early September.
+The application and selection process takes place in late March.
 VC’s work with the student committee throughout the fall semester to prepare volunteers to assist with the weekend.
 Each VC is assigned to a specific venue and becomes a knowledgeable resource for volunteers in that area.

 Some of a VC's primary responsibilities include:

 • Collaborating with Villanova's student committee team

 • Supporting and energizing athletes, coaches, and volunteers

 The 2023 VC application process is closed for this Fall Fest.